briannapagan/geospatial-data-analytics-spring-2023/week-11/README.md

 You will be expected to follow along and 'live script' the examples in your own notebook.

 ## Final Exam
 Your final is scheduled for next week April 4th.
 Details to be discussed in class.
+All content except week-09 will be covered.

+## Important Dates
+- April 11th: APIs and further customizations for interactive maps.

+- April 18th: Watershed and hydrology applications.
+Brief introduction to QGIS.

+- April 25th: Sandbox 5 to 7-minute demos using a package you're implementing for your final project.
+Effective story telling.

+- May 2nd: Final 10-minute pitches of final project.

+## Other Notes:
+https://www.aectech.us/lahackathon Sponsorships available, great for networking.
+Reach out!